 Even though God is love, and a God of grace, mercy, and compassion, He is also a God who is completely holy, righteous, and just.

-But God, in His abundant mercy and grace, chose not to deal with us as we deserved, but instead sent His Son as an atoning sacrifice to take all our punishment on our behalf – both those who lived before the cross and those who lived after – so that His justice would be fully satisfied and His righteousness fully demonstrated (Romans 3:24-25).
+But God, in His abundant mercy and grace, chose not to deal with us as we deserved.
+Instead, He sent His Son as an atoning sacrifice to take all our punishment on our behalf – both those who lived before the cross and those who lived after – so that His justice would be fully satisfied and His righteousness fully demonstrated (Romans 3:24-25).

 For even before Jesus came as a Man to walk on earth, God preached the gospel of the grace gift of His Son Jesus Christ to the forefathers of old, such as Enoch, Noah, and Abraham, and to Israel through the prophets.